-Digital innovations have the potential to help mitigate some of the world’s most pressing environmental and societal concerns, such as climate change, biodiversity loss, toxic pollution, food insecurity, public health risks, and inequity.
-The transformational capabilities of these innovations are a crucial tool to achieve the UN Sustainable Development Goals (SDGs) by 2030.
-An assessment in 2020 found that digital technologies will have a high impact across at least 10 of the UN’s SDGs.
+Digital innovations have the potential to help mitigate some of the world’s most pressing environmental and societal challenges, such as climate change, biodiversity loss, pollution,waste, food insecurity, public health risks, and inequity.
+The transformational capabilities of these innovations are a crucial tool to achieve the implementation of the United Nations2030 Agenda for Development and its 17 Sustainable Development Goals (SDGs) by 2030 with a particular view to urgency of the climate change challenge that requires urgent action within the next few years.
+An assessment in 2020 found that digital technologies will have a high impact across at least 10 of the United Nations SDGs.
 The report estimates that 70 per cent of 169 targets baselining the world’s sustainability goals can be positively influenced using digital technology applications.
 Other assessments have come to similar conclusions.
-However, achieving global sustainability is not an inevitable or an obvious outcome of the digital revolution.
+However, achieving sustainable development globally is not an inevitable or obvious outcome of the digital revolution.
 Indeed, digital technologies have accelerated the exponential rise of the human impact on the natural environment that now threatens the resilience of our ecological systems, alongside worsening societal inequalities and escalating social injustice.
-The digital revolution has the potential to help transform society and business models to a more sustainable and equitable world but only if there is a conscious and deliberate effort to steer it in that direction.
+Digital technologies could dramatically increase energy use, render important local and contextual factors invisible, create globe spanning piles of digital debris, deepen suspicion about digitally situated information, be vulnerable to misuse, and fail.
+But the digital revolution has incredible potential to help transform society and business models to more environmentally sustainable, inclusive, agile, adaptive and equitable form–if there is a conscious and deliberate effort to steer it in that direction.
+Otherwise, the likely default outcome of the digital revolution is an acceleration of prevailing unsustainable production and consumption patterns, and an exacerbation of environmental and social challenges..

-The Coalition for Digital Environmental Sustainability (CODES), is an international multi-stakeholder alliance that was created in March 2021 in response to the Secretary General’s Roadmap for Digital Cooperation to steer the use of digital technologies towards accelerating environmentally and socially sustainable development.
-CODES is striving to reorient and prioritize the application of digital technologies to meet the 2030 sustainable development agenda and to achieve the multiple global environmental goals that have been adopted as the outcomes of multilateral processes and years of consensus building across all UN member states.
+The Coalition for Digital Environmental Sustainability (CODES), is an international multi-stakeholder and multi-strategic alliance created in March 2021 in response to the UN Secretary-General’s Roadmap for Digital Cooperation, to steer the use of digital technologies towards accelerated environmental and social sustainable development.
+CODES strives to reorient and prioritize the application of digital technologies to meet the 2030 Agenda for Sustainable Development and to achieve the internationally agreed environmental goals (IAEG) that have been adopted as the outcomes of multilateral processes and years of consensus building across all UN Member States.

-The emergence of the CODES Action Plan marks the 50th anniversary of the establishment of the United Nations Environment Programme (UNEP), set-up to promote environmental sustainability.
-The goal of the Action Plan is to offer a vision and set of priorities and targets that have been co-created by the CODES community.
-This Action Plan is part of the follow-up to the UN Secretary General’s Digital Cooperation Roadmap and is meant to inform the emerging set of priorities for the Global Digital Compact proposed by the Secretary General’s latest report “Our Common Agenda” as well as the Stockholm +50 conference.
+The emergence of the CODES Action Plan marks the 50th anniversary of the establishment of the United Nations Environment Programme (UNEP) set-up to promote environmental sustainability.
+The goal of the Action Plan is to offer a vision and set of priorities and targets that have been co-created by the CODES community in line with the SDGs.
+This Action Plan is a follow-up to the UN Secretary-General’s Digital Cooperation Roadmap and is meant to inform the emerging set of priorities for the Global Digital Compact proposed by the UN Secretary-General’s latest report “Our Common Agenda”, as well as the Stockholm +50 conference.
 It will also contribute to on-going deliberations in the UN Environment Assembly and in the UN Human Rights Council linked to digital transformation and the recently recognized human right to a clean, healthy and sustainable environment.

-The result of a consultative process over the past 12 months, this Action Plan describes three shifts and 18 strategic priorities that are needed to harness digital transformation to become a positive and exponential force for progressing environmentally and socially sustainable development.
+Asa result of the consultative process over the past 12 months, this Action Plan describes three shifts each with six strategic priorities that are needed to harness digital transformation to become a positive and exponential force for progressing environmentally and socially sustainable development.